 If you follow the necessary safety measures, it’s feasible to whiten blue hair without harming it.
 Before and after bleaching your hair, we recommend using a deep conditioner or hair mask.

 Avoid using hot water when washing your hair since this may further damage it.
 Instead, use cool or lukewarm water instead.
-Finally, avoid stripping your hair of its natural oils by utilizing a mild sulfate-free shampoo and conditioner.
+Finally, avoid stripping your hair of its natural oils using a mild sulfate-free shampoo and conditioner.

 The Bottom Line

-Now that you know how to remove blue dye from your hair, it’s time to get rid of that unwanted color.
+Now that you know how to remove blue dye from your hair, it’s time to eliminate that unwanted color.
 Try one of the three methods above to achieve your desired results.

 Be sure to take extra steps to protect your hair from damage after bleaching it.
 With proper care, you can maintain healthy and beautiful hair no matter what color it is.